 Holders of our common stock are entitled to share in all dividends that our board of directors, in its discretion, declares from legally available funds.
 In the event of a liquidation, dissolution or winding up, each outstanding share entitles its holder to participate pro rata in all assets that remain after payment of liabilities and after providing for each class of stock, if any, having preference over our common stock.
 Our common stock has no preemptive, subscription or conversion rights and there are no redemption provisions applicable to our common stock.

 Shares Offered in this Prospectus Supplement

-We are offering up to 275,779 shares of our common stock issuable upon conversion of the Preferred Stock.
+We are offering up to \$10 million in shares of our common stock pursuant to this prospectus supplement.